tinuwalther/PSHPReporting/README.md

 ## Requirements

-PowerShell 7, PSHTML, Pode Server or IIS.
+PowerShell 7, PSHTML, Pode Server or IIS, Apache Tomcat, or other web-server.

 ## Folder structure